mattak/EnumSelection/README.md

 EnumSelection can show popup which can select enum class & value.

-If you like, please press :star2: button! :smile:
+If you like, please press  :star: :star: :star: :smile:

 ## Demo